awsdocs/amazon-ecs-developer-guide/doc_source/ecs-cd-pipeline.md

 **Note**
 All of these resources should be created within the same AWS Region\.
-+ A source control repository \(this tutorial uses AWS CodeCommit\) with your Dockerfile and application source\.
-For more information, see [Create an AWS CodeCommit Repository](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-create-repository.html) in the *AWS CodeCommit User Guide*\.
++ A source control repository \(this tutorial uses CodeCommit\) with your Dockerfile and application source\.
+For more information, see [Create an CodeCommit Repository](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-create-repository.html) in the *AWS CodeCommit User Guide*\.
 + A Docker image repository \(this tutorial uses Amazon ECR\) that contains an image you have built from your Dockerfile and application source\.
 For more information, see [Creating a Repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html) and [Pushing an Image](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html) in the *Amazon Elastic Container Registry User Guide*\.
 + An Amazon ECS task definition that references the Docker image hosted in your image repository\.
 For more information, see [Creating a Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-task-definition.html) in the *Amazon Elastic Container Service Developer Guide*\.
 + An Amazon ECS cluster that is running a service that uses your previously mentioned task definition\.
 For more information, see [Creating a Cluster](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create_cluster.html) and [Creating a Service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-service.html) in the *Amazon Elastic Container Service Developer Guide*\.